 The following year, Martin was promoted to a regular driver of BMW Team RMG.
 Martin’s first season in DTM was a solid one.
 He became the first Belgian to win in DTM after being the fastest in Moscow.
 Maxime scored points in other three races and finished 7th in the Drivers’ championship.

 Maxime Martine celebrates victory in DTM event in Moscow, 2014

 Martin has repeated the same result in 2015.
 He won the race at Nurburgring and finished 3rd at Zandvoort and Hockenheim before taking 7th position overall and was 3rd among BMW drivers.
 The same year Maxime appeared as a guest in the Blancpain GT Series Sprint Cup, driving for BMW Sports Trophy Team Brasil and was very impressive in the round at Paul Armagnac circuit, finishing 2nd in the first race and winning the second one.

 Maxime Martin, BMW DTM

 In 2016, Maxime again raced in selected Blancpain GT Series events, but DTM remained his main duty.
-Behind the wheel of BMW M4 DTM, Maxime Martin confirmed that he is one the leading drivers of the Bavarian manufacturer.
+Behind the wheel of the #36 BMW M4 DTM, he finished 8th in the DTM final standings in 2016, scoring no wins.